fredericaltorres/JSonQueryRunTime/README.md

 *String*:

-- `ContainString(name, "substring")` # todo returns true if the value of the property name contains the sub-string "substring"
+- `Contains(name, "substring")` returns true if the value of the property name contains the sub-string "substring" #TODO

 *Is-xxxxx*:

-- `IsObject(o), IsNumber(n), IsString(s), IsBoolean(b), IsDate(d), IsNull(nil), IsArray(a)` # todo return true is the property value type match the function
+- `IsObject(o), IsNumber(n), IsString(s), IsBoolean(b), IsDate(d), IsNull(nil), IsArray(a)` returns true is the property value type match the function #TODO

 *Contain*:

-- `ContainArrayNumber(arrOfNumber, Array(12, 24, 48))` returns true if property arrOfNumber which is an array of number contains the values 12, 24, 48
+- `Contains(arrOfNumber, Array(12, 24, 48))` returns true if property arrOfNumber which is an array of number contains the values 12, 24, 48. #TODO

-- `ContainArrayString(arrOfString, Array("a", "b", "c"))` returns true if property arrOfString which is an array of string contains the values "a", "b", "c"
+- `Contains(arrOfString, Array("a", "b", "c"))` returns true if property arrOfString which is an array of string contains the values "a", "b", "c" #TODO

-- `ContainArrayBoolean(arrOfBoolean, Array(true, false))` returns true if property arrOfBoolean which is an array of boolean contains the values true and false

 *EqualArray*:

-- `EqualArrayNumber(arrOfNumber, Array(12, 24, 48))` # todo returns true if property arrOfNumber which is an array of number contains and only contains the values 12, 24, 48
+- `EqualArray(arrOfNumber, Array(12, 24, 48))` # todo returns true if property arrOfNumber which is an array of number contains and only contains the values 12, 24, 48. #TODO

-- `EqualArrayString(arrOfString, Array("a", "b", "c"))` # todo returns true if property arrOfString which is an array of string contains and only contains the values "a", "b", "c"
+- `EqualArray(arrOfString, Array("a", "b", "c"))` # todo returns true if property arrOfString which is an array of string contains and only contains the values "a", "b", "c". #TODO

-- `EqualArrayBoolean(arrOfBoolean, Array(true, false, true))` # todo returns true if property arrOfBoolean which is an array of boolean contains the following values in the exact order true, false, true
+- `EqualArray(arrOfBoolean, Array(true, false, true))` # todo returns true if property arrOfBoolean which is an array of boolean contains the following values in the exact order true, false, true. #TODO

 ### Queries on the second level of properties